Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Dataset Generation

-We obtain politician names and their genders from Wikidata, retrieving their names in the 7 analyzed languages (not all names available in all languages).
-Wikidata distinguishes between 12 gender identities,\footnote{Cisgender female, female, female organism, non-binary, genderfluid, genderqueer, male, male organism, third gender, transfeminine, transgender female and transgender male.
+In the first step of our data generation pipeline (Part 1 in \Cref{fig:dataset-overview}), we curated a dataset of politician names and corresponding genders as reported in Wikidata entries for political figures.
+We restricted ourselves to politicians with a reported date of birth before 2001 and who had information regarding their gender on Wikidata.
+We note that politicians whose gender information was unavailable account for $<3\%$ of the entities for all languages.
+We also note that not all names were available on Wikidata in all languages, causing deviations in the counts for different languages (with a largely consistent set of non-binary politicians).
+Wikidata distinguishes between 12 gender identities: cisgender female, female, female organism, non-binary, genderfluid, genderqueer, male, male organism, third gender, transfeminine, transgender female, and transgender male.
 This information is maintained by the community and regularly updated.
-We discuss this further in \ref{sec:ethical}.} from which we exclude female and male organisms, as they refer to animals which (for a reason or another) were running for elections.
-We also replace the \textit{cisgender female} label with \textit{female}, and exclude any politician for which gender information is unavailable.\footnote{These account for <3\% of data points for all languages.} Finally, we create a general gender category \textit{other}, which includes all politicians not identified as male or female (due to the small number of politicians for each of these genders; see Table \ref{tab:gender-other} in the appendix).
-Tables \ref{tab:gender_counts} and \ref{tab:full_gender_counts} (appendix) present the counts of politicians grouped by their gender (male, female, other) for each language.
-On average, the male to female gender ratio is 4:1 across the languages and there are very few names for the gender category `other'.
+We discuss this further in \Cref{sec:ethical}.
+We decided to exclude female and male organisms from our dataset, as they refer to animals that (for one reason or another) were running for elections.
+Further, we replaced the cisgender female label with the female label.
+Finally, we created a non-binary gender category, which includes all politicians not identified as male or female (due to the small number of politicians for each of these genders; see \nameref{S1_Dataset} in the Appendix). \Cref{tab:gender_counts} presents the counts of politicians grouped by their gender (female, male, non-binary) for each language.
+(See \nameref{S1_Dataset} in the Appendix for the detailed counts across all gender categories.)
+On average, the male-to-female gender ratio is 4:1 across the languages and there are very few names for the non-binary gender category.